Silver Sparrow : A Novel

-A compelling novel of the secrets, lies and parallel lives of two middle-class families in Atlanta.
+A compelling tale of the secrets, lies, and parallel lives of two middle-class families in Atlanta.

 Silver Sparrow, Tayari Jones’s third novel, begins: “My father, James Witherspoon, is a bigamist,” immediately drawing the reader into this engrossing and wry novel about the two families of James Witherspoon.
 The label “bigamist,” of course, usually denotes a villainous or sinister character.
 But there are no villains in this novel.
 Rather, this is a story of warm, caring people who make mistakes, people you’d like to meet, people you pull for every page of the way.

 The story of Silver Sparrow is told by the two daughters of James Witherspoon, Dana Lynn Yarboro and Bunny Chaurisse Witherspoon.
 When Dana is around 5 years old, after being asked in school to draw her family portrait, she explains to the teacher that there are six people in her portrait because her daddy has two wives and two girls.
 At the end of the month when she brings her drawings home and shows her father the portrait, he reprimands her.

 “Your other wife and your other girl is a secret?”
 Dana asks.
 James explains that she is the secret and that she must never reveal the actual facts of their complicated lives.
 So Dana grows up with a father who visits once a week, a sense of being “outside,” and under the shadow of an accepted family.
 The other daughter is close to her own age and given privileges Dana doesn’t receive.